 I have used Basecamp for a number of projects and others have recommended it here on Productive And Organized too.
 Great choice.

-What’s a simple activity that consistently makes you or your clients better productive or organized?
+What’s a simple activity that consistently makes you or your clients better?

 At Chrometa, whenever we do a task manually, we try to ask ourselves if it can be automated.
 Rather than manually do something over and over again, it's much better to setup software that can do the grunt work for you.